TriggerAu/AlternateResourcePanel/PlugInFiles/ReadMe-KSPAlternateResourcePanel.txt

 Version 2.2.2.0        -    KSP Version: 0.23.5
 - Removed links to spaceport
 - Updated PluginFramework Tooltip issue
-- Reworked split display to be Active and Reserve resources
+- Reworked split display to be Active and Reserve resources (Issue #1)
+- Fixed Issues with dropdown and scrollview in resources Config (Issue #10)
+- Adjusted display value for large values to use K and M suffixes (Issue #11)

 Version 2.2.1.0		-	KSP Version: 0.23.5
 - Added option for splitting display of All_Vessel resources on flow enabled